-All psychologists who offer direct services to the public must be licensed or certified by the state or province in which they practice.
+All psychologists, who offer direct services to the public, must be licensed or certified by the state or province in which they practice.
 Because licensure requirements vary from state to state and province to province, students should plan ahead to ensure they will be able to meet all requirements of a particular state or province.
-Licensure typically requires completion of a period of post-doctoral supervised experience and successful completion of the Psychology Licensure Examination as well as satisfaction of other requirements of individual states or provinces.
+Licensure at the doctoral level typically requires completion of a period of postdoctoral supervised experience and successful completion of the Psychology Licensure Examination as well as satisfaction of other requirements of individual states or provinces.